grenadilla/fbla-app/README.md

 # VLib <a name="vlib"></a>
 Vlib is a database program written in the Python programming language using the micro web framework Flask and a SQLite database.
 VLib stores data on books, book copies, borrowers (both students and teachers), and authors.
 Various data, such as books borrowed by students, are connected in the relational SQL database.
 Various parts of the program are implemented as webpages, with numerous links between pages to aid in navigation.

+The full code for VLib can be found on [Github](https://github.com/grenadilla/fbla-app)

 ## Contents
 1. [Summary](#vlib)
 1. [How To Use](#how-to-use)